vmr093/NoCrumbs/README.md

 ---

 ## 🚀 About the Project
 **No Crumbs** is a full-stack web application designed for food enthusiasts who want an intuitive way to save, categorize, and share their favorite recipes.
-Built with **Next.js, Tailwind CSS, and MongoDB**, it offers a sleek and user-friendly interface for effortless recipe management.
+Built with **Django, Bootstrap CSS, and PostgreSQL**, it offers a sleek and user-friendly interface for effortless recipe management.

 ### ✨ Features
 - 📌 **Save Recipes** – Easily add new recipes and categorize them.